 Ditch the distractions.
 For real though.
-A vast majority of Americans agree that distracted driving — particularly in the form of phone use — is very bad and very dangerous, and yet 70% of drivers admit to using their phone while driving in the past 30 days (let alone other forms of distraction).
+A vast majority of Americans agree that distracted driving — particularly in the form of phone use — is very bad and very dangerous, and yet 70% of drivers admit to using their phone while driving in the past 30 days.
 We know the problem, but most of us still contribute to it.
 In poor conditions, you need to be especially cognizant of any distractions in the car.
 Don’t text, don’t be eating, don’t shave (yes, I’ve seen it), and even consider turning off the radio/music altogether so you can really focus on driving safely.

 Watch the road surface closely.
 Black ice — basically, thin, invisible ice on roadways — is difficult to detect, but if you train your eyes to detect dark, wet, slick-looking patches on the road, you’ll be better able to avoid those areas.
 Underpasses are notorious black ice zones (they don’t get the sunlight that often melts ice), as are bridges and other elevated roadways (they don’t get residual ground heat, so they stay colder).

 Related: Watch things on the road a bit further out than usual.
 You’re often just looking at the first few cars ahead of you and reacting to what they’re doing.
 In poor winter conditions, though, you’ll want to look even further ahead.
 Since things take longer, you need to know what’s happening 10 cars ahead rather than just a couple.